 Most patients notice a reduction in the pain and stiffness after commencing treatment and improved mobility of the joints.

 An overall general improvement in the health is also noted by majority of them

 OA is a degenerative condition, it may not be possible to reverse the changes that have already occurred at the microscopic level on the joints but it is possible to slow down the further progress of the condition.
 In advanced cases, palliation is all that can be offered to the patients.

-Also it can prevent form complications which can occur in the condition like:
+Also, it can prevent from complications that can occur in the condition like:

-- Rapid, complete breakdown of cartilage resulting in loose tissue material in the joint (chondrolysis).
+- A rapid, complete breakdown of cartilage resulting in loose tissue material in the joint (chondrolysis).